How I Got Google Antigravity Working Perfectly with WSL

 - ✅

-Ctrl+Shift+P→ "Remote-WSL: Connect to WSL" - ✅ Create symlink + patch
+Ctrl+Shift+P→ "Remote-WSL: Connect to WSL" - ✅ Auto-detect paths, update symlink, and patch

 The Problem